sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Fixes a minor issue in the Captcha module.
 * Improves the WooCommerce add-on (Developer and Platinum plugin versions).
 * Modifies the SagePay integration (Platinum plugin version).

-= 5.1.58 =

-* Prevent conflicts with other distributions of the plugin.